 This method might not be suitable for websites that have a lot of subdomains or are made available under different URLs, depending on the language (like example.com/fr/, example.com/en/).

 But, if you have a website without a complex URL structure, this is the easiest way.

 Enter your site URL (with https:// or http:// prefix) and then you will need to verify ownership.

 The Google Search Console will generate an HTML file, which you will need to download and upload to the root directory of your site.
 After you have uploaded the file, click ‘Verify’.
 You will get the following message:

-Next, go to ‘Sitemaps’ and you will see ‘Add a new sitemap’ form.
+Next, go to Sitemaps and you will see the ‘Add a new sitemap’ form.
 Enter the URL of your sitemap.
-If you are using the Yoast SEO, the map is at yourdomain.com/sitemap_index.xml.
+If you are using Yoast SEO, the sitemap is available at yourdomain.com/sitemap_index.xml.

 If you are using a different plugin, you will need to enter a different sitemap URL.
 Every plugin specifies its own sitemap URL which is visible in the plugin settings (depending on the plugin).

 It is possible that you will see a ‘Couldn’t fetch’ error after adding your WordPress XML sitemap.
 A lot of users have reported this error and it seems to be a bug in the Search Console itself.